 Property code: 78042

 Heading outside from the dining room or lounge, you will find the garden which wraps around the whole of the cottage with ample space for playing games, stretching your legs or for the dogs and children to let off some steam.
 When it’s time to relax ,there are two terraces to choose from which are ideal for leisurely meals, BBQs and drinks.
 Throughout the garden there are wonderful countryside views.
 A traditional ha-ha runs along the bottom of the garden.
-To the rear of the property is an off-road parking area for three vehicles.
+To the rear of the property is an off-road private parking area for three vehicles.
+An electric charging point is available.

 Dogs are charged at £20 each per full or part week.